-We strongly focus on immersive bilingual early learning.
 Language has a critical period for learning.
 Studies show that babies and children are geniuses at acquiring a second language until they turn 7, and then there is a systematic decline.
-FROEBEL ensures that your child gets a head-start in her/his linguistic abilities, tolerance and multicultural awareness.
+FROEBEL ensures that your child gets a head-start in their linguistic abilities, language awareness and multicultural awareness.

 Did you know...

 ... that German is one of the world’s major languages and the most widely-spoken first language in the European Union, with up to 98 million native speakers?
 It is an official language of the European Union.
 In Australia, some 110,000 people speak German.
 Around the world, German is spoken by approximately 105 million native speakers and also by about 80 million non-native speakers.
 German is the second most common language used in the internet and the third most common language on the international book market (28% of all books published are in German).